SriVineel/OOPS-Project/README.md

 - `CanvasObject.*`, `VectorUtils.h` — Shared geometry/math utilities, base class for drawable/interactive objects.
 - `Assets/` — Folders for all character, font, and speech bubble images.

----

-## How the New Features Work

-### Erase Mode

-- Activate the **Erase** tool from the sidebar or toolbar.
-- Click any brush stroke, speech bubble, or character to immediately remove it.
-- All erase actions are recorded in the Undo/Redo stack.

-### Export Images

-- Use the **Export** or **Save as Image** button in the toolbar.
-- The current comic panel or canvas is saved as a PNG file in your working directory (or a location you specify).

-### Flip Objects

-- Select any object (character, bubble, or stroke) and choose **Flip** from the context menu or via the Flip tool.
-- The object is mirrored horizontally in place.
-- Flips are also undoable/redone with Undo/Redo.

----

 ## Build (Windows, MSYS2 / mingw/ucrt64)